 For the Orthodox Christians, whoever or whatever is depicted in the icon is truely present.
 Through the Incarnation, Christ himself becomes word and image, the word of the ineffable mysteries and the image of the invisible God.
 Thus, an orthodox Christian venerates every religious image, even a fleeting newspaper image, and does not throw a broken cross in the bin, for example.
 We also feel this impact in a similar way: the presence of the deceased in their obituary photograph, the first photograph of lovers together, personal keepsakes.

 The icon consists of image and word (inscription).
 If the inscription or face can no longer be distinguished, the icon is removed and "buried" or burnt to produce the holy oils (Holy Week).
-Because of this, iconoclasts (e.g. during the French Revolution) have always scratched the eyes and face first or knocked the heads off statues - thus killing the image.
+Because of this, iconoclasts (e.g. during the French Revolution) have always scratched the eyes and face first or knocked the heads from statues - thus killing the image.

 The ancient icon of "Christ Pantocrator" of Sinai